 Last month I travelled all over Pakistan and I shared a lot on my Instagram.
-And now it is time to share it on the blog!
+(If you use the app, I would appreciate the follow 🙂 And now it is time to share it on the blog!
 Today I am showing you the best places to visit in Sindh Pakistan.

 Just avoid @pakistaninternationalairlinepk and you should be good.